iGaming17 min readMay 2026By · Banking Lead

 The following are specific warning signs that an acquirer is not suitable for a serious iGaming operator:

-1. Cannot confirm their BIN sponsor.
+1. Cannot confirm their BIN sponsor (principal member).
 Any legitimate acquirer can tell you which Visa or Mastercard principal member they operate under.
-If they are evasive or call it “proprietary”, they may be operating under a fronting arrangement that can collapse without warning.
+If they are evasive or describe it as "proprietary," they may be operating under a fronting arrangement that can collapse without warning.

 2. Offering below-5% reserves without reviewing your chargeback history.
 Genuine iGaming acquirers calibrate reserves to your actual risk profile.
 An offer that skips this step either contains hidden costs elsewhere or indicates the provider does not understand what they are underwriting.